sg893052/sonic-buildimage/devops/tam/bdbg-hld.md

 shell # bdbg show congestion history { buffer <buffer-name> | interface <if-name> queue <queue-number> } [limit <num-events>] [around <time>]
 ```

+The `buffer` parameter takes buffer name as the value to display the congestion history for that buffer.
+These names are assigned as part of the switch buffer configuration by the administrator.
+A predefined name `device` can be used to display the congestion in the Switch level shared buffer.

 The optional parameter `num-events` can be used to limit the output to a preferred number of congestion events.

 The optional parameter `time` specified in the `HH:MM:SS` format, can be used to look at the history around a specific time.
 By default 10 events are shown.
 If `num-events` is also specified, as many events are shown.